-Each gift from our donors-large or small-plays a role in our research, our scholarships and the excellence of our faculty.
-In other words, Duke isn't Duke without you.
+Every gift - large or small - plays a role in our research, our scholarships and the excellence of our faculty.
+Duke isn't Duke without you.

 Not This:

 We love our donors!!
 Where would we be without you?!
 Your generosity makes what we do possible. #donorappreciation #givethanks